rajgoel/course-scientific-programming/01-lab/slides.md

 ### Project presentation

-At the end of the course, each group will present their project to the class.
+In the last session of the course, each group will present their project to the class.

 The presentation should:

 - Explain the problem being solved
 - Demonstrate the implemented solution